-11. The P&T committee must review and make a formulary decision on a new U.S. Food and Drug Administration approved drug within ninety (90) days of such drug's approval, or must provide a clinical justification if this time frame is not met;

-- 12. The P&T committee must review procedures for medical review of, and transitioning new plan enrollees to, appropriate formulary alternatives to ensure that such procedures appropriately address situations involving enrollees stabilized on drugs that are not on the health plan formulary (or that are on formulary but subject to prior authorization, step therapy, or other utilization management requirements). - C. The health insurer, its agents, including pharmacy benefits managers, and the Department shall not publish or otherwise disclose any confidential, proprietary information, including, but not limited to, any information that would reveal the identity of a specific health plan, the prices charged for a specific drug or class of drugs, the amount of any rebates provided for a specific drug or class of drugs, the manufacturer, or that would otherwise have the potential to compromise the financial, competitive, or proprietary nature of the information.
-Any such information shall be protected from disclosure as confidential and proprietary information, is not a public record as defined in the Oklahoma Open Records Act, Section 24A.1 et seq. of Title 51 of the Oklahoma health insurer shall impose the confidentiality protections of this section on any vendor or downstream third party that performs health care or administrative services on behalf of the pharmacy benefits manager that may receive or have access to rebate information.
+- 11. The P&T committee shall review and make a formulary decision on a new U.S. Food and Drug Administration approved drug within ninety (90) days of such drug's approval, or shall provide a clinical justification if this time frame is not met; - 12.
+The P&T committee shall review procedures for medical review of, and transitioning new plan enrollees to, appropriate formulary alternatives to ensure that such procedures appropriately address situations involving enrollees stabilized on drugs that are not on the health plan formulary (or that are on formulary but subject to prior authorization, step therapy, or other utilization management requirements). - C. The health insurer, its agents, including pharmacy benefits managers, and the Department shall not publish or otherwise disclose any confidential, proprietary information, including, but not limited to, any information that would reveal the identity of a specific health plan, the prices charged for a specific drug or class of drugs, the amount of any rebates provided for a specific drug or class of drugs, the manufacturer, or that would otherwise have the potential to compromise the financial, competitive, or

+1 proprietary nature of the information.
+Any such information shall 2 be protected from disclosure as confidential and proprietary information, is not a public record as defined in the Oklahoma Open 3 4 Records Act, Section 24A.1 et seq. of Title 51 of the Oklahoma Statutes, and shall not be disclosed directly or indirectly.
+A 5 health insurer shall impose the confidentiality protections of this 6 7 section on any vendor or downstream third party that performs health 8 care or administrative services on behalf of the pharmacy benefits 9 manager that may receive or have access to rebate information.
+10 A new section of law to be codified SECTION 7.
+NEW LAW 11 in the Oklahoma Statutes as Section 6962.2 of Title 36, unless there 12 is created a duplication in numbering, reads as follows:

-- SECTION 8.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6962.2 of Title 36, unless there is created a duplication in numbering, reads as follows: - A. An enrollee's defined cost sharing for each prescription drug shall be calculated at the point of sale based on a price that is reduced by an amount equal to at least eighty-five percent (85%) of all rebates received, or to be received, in connection with the dispensing or administration of the prescription drug. - B. For any violation of this section, the Insurance Commissioner may subject a PBM to an administrative penalty of not less than One Hundred Dollars (\$100.00) nor more than Five Thousand Dollars (\$5,000.00) for each occurrence.
-Such administrative penalty may be enforced in the same manner in which civil judgments may be enforced. - C. Nothing in subsections A and B of this section shall preclude a PBM from decreasing an enrollee's defined cost sharing by an amount greater than that required under subsection A of this section.
+A. An enrollee's defined cost sharing for each prescription drug shall be calculated at the point of sale based on a price that is reduced by an amount equal to at least eighty-five percent (85%) of all rebates received, or to be received, in connection with the dispensing or administration of the prescription drug.

+B. For any violation of this section, the Insurance Commissioner may subject a PBM to an administrative penalty of not less than One Hundred Dollars (\$100.00) nor more than Ten Thousand Dollars (\$10,000.00) for each occurrence.
+Such administrative penalty may be enforced in the same manner in which civil judgments may be enforced.

+C. Nothing in subsections A and B of this section shall preclude a PBM from decreasing an enrollee's defined cost sharing by an amount greater than that required under subsection A of this section.